Skip to main content

 2 mentions Positive Neutral Negative

-• “The camp activity interface shows where crew are assigned, and it does include a couple warnings - but even those warnings are buggy, and some more important warnings aren't included in that overview for the player.
-It can be fiddly and requires more micromanagement than necessary to review everything and make sure you aren't making mistakes you'll regret, sometimes big ones, as many things are critical early in the game.”
+• “The camp activity interface shows where crew are assigned and includes a couple of warnings, but even those warnings are buggy.
+Some more important warnings aren't included in that overview, making it fiddly and requiring more micromanagement than necessary to review everything and avoid mistakes.
+This can lead to significant issues early in the game.”

 • emotional